 Faster Movement: Starting at 5th level, your speed increases by 10 feet while you aren’t wearing heavy armor or half as much in heavy armor.

-Your movement increases by another 10 feet while you aren’t wearing heavy armor, or half as much in heavy armor at 11th level.
+Your movement increases by another 10 feet while you aren’t wearing heavy armor, or half as much in heavy armor.

 No Escape: By the 9th level, you are able to cast the Hold Monster spell at the 5th level if you spend 4 Exploit Points.